Speed and Optimization in the Era of HTTP/2

 • cdn3.domain.com

-This situation should be avoided when using HTTP/2 since in this scenario, the multiplexing feature won’t fully utilize its potential.
+Avoid this situation when using HTTP/2, as in this case, the multiplexing feature won’t fully exploit its potential.

-Not only is browsing in our time much faster and secure due to the adoption of HTTP/2, but it’s also much easier for developers and site owners to perform optimizations and improve loading speed, as well as site security.
+Not only is browsing much faster and safer today due to the adoption of HTTP/2, but developers and website owners also find it much easier to optimize and improve the loading speed as well as security of their sites.

-There are no downsides to transitioning to HTTP/2; all major browsers in the market have supported this protocol for a long time, and those who don’t simply fall back to HTTP/1.1.
+There are no drawbacks to transitioning to HTTP/2.
+All major browsers in the market have supported this protocol for a long time, and those that don’t simply fall back to HTTP/1.1.

-WordPress sites that serve a large number of assets and work with HTTP/2 will experience significant improvements in their site performance.
-Furthermore, these site owners no longer need to worry about file consolidation, spreading assets across different domains, and tasks like creating image sprites.
+WordPress sites that deliver a large number of assets and work with HTTP/2 will experience a significant improvement in site performance.
+Moreover, these website owners no longer need to worry about file concatenation, distributing assets across different domains, and actions like creating image sprites.

 For further reading:

-Like the content?
-Subscribe to the mailing list and feel free to share your thoughts in the comments…
+Enjoying the content?
+Subscribe to the newsletter and feel free to share your thoughts in the comments…

 Roee Yossef